radzionc/increaser/prompts/context.md

 ## Timesheet

 On the "Timesheet" page, users can track their work time across different projects over a selected period, with options to group the data by days, weeks, months, or years.
 The interval input below the chart allows users to specify a time range, such as June to August, and view a detailed breakdown of time spent on each project.
-The left panel shows a percentage breakdown of time across projects, and users can click on a project name to filter the chart to display only that project.
+The right panel shows a percentage breakdown of time across projects, and users can click on a project name to filter the chart to display only that project.
 The chart is color-coded to represent different projects, and hovering over the bars reveals a detailed time distribution for each period.
 This provides valuable insights into how time is spent, enabling users to adjust priorities and identify work patterns.

+At the top of the chart displayed indicator if a project selected, a selected period, and an average amount of time worked per selected period, e.g. average week or average month.

-When the chart is grouped by weeks and the user selects either all projects or a specific project, they will see a line showing the budgeted time for the project, or, in the case of all projects, the total budgeted time.
+When the report is grouped by weeks and the user selects either all projects or a specific project, they will see a line showing the budgeted time for the project, or, in the case of all projects, the total budgeted time.

+When the report is grouped by days, next to the average day there is also an average workday and weekend time.

 ## Habits